sara-nl/clouddocs/xrdp.markdown

 >Make sure to set the display to _millions of colors_ (Mac OsX) or _high color (16-bits)_ (Windows), because _thousands of colors_ (Mac OsX) or _high color (15-bits)_ (Windows) will give you a non-descriptive error.

+## Windows

+We have a [full page on installing Windows](Windows), where we explain how serve access to Remote Desktop from it.